Student Loan Repayment Checklist

 - If you have the ability to do so, pay off your highest-rate student loans first.

-- Consider loan consolidation if you have numerous loans and can lower your average interest rate and monthly payment by consolidating.
+- Consider student loan consolidation if you have numerous loans and can lower your average interest rate and monthly payment by consolidating.

 Bad Credit: So What?